The Essentials of Publishing

 Conc Member: $230

-Guest speakers include Michelle Cameron, Berkelouw Books senior buyer; Alex Craig, editor; Sophie Hamley, publisher and author; Wendy James, author; Hazel Lam, book designer; Lara Wallace, HarperCollins campaign manager; and Tara Wynne, agent at Curtis Brown.
+Guest speakers include Michelle Cameron, Berkelouw Books senior buyer; Alex Craig, editor; Sophie Green, author and publisher; Wendy James, author; Hazel Lam, book designer; Lara Wallace, HarperCollins campaign manager; and Tara Wynne, agent at Curtis Brown.

 What do you need to know about publishing a book and when do you need to know it?
 What do agents, publishers, editors, marketers and designers bring to the process?
 And how has the traditional model of publishing been affected by the growth of digital publishing, small presses and self-publishing?